Tommy Johnson (footballer, born 1901): Manchester City

 The following season, Johnson was City's leading goalscorer with 25 goals as the club sought an immediate return to the top division.
 The race for promotion went to the final match, with Manchester City and Portsmouth both in contention for the second of the two promotion places.
 Johnson starred in a resounding City win, scoring a hat-trick in an 8–0 victory against Bradford City.
 The watching crowd believed the result to be sufficient for promotion, but Portsmouth's match had been delayed by 15 minutes and was still in progress.
 A late Portsmouth goal meant the final scoreline in their match was a 5–1 win, enough to give Portsmouth second place on goal average by a margin of one two-hundredth of a goal.
 Johnson and his teammates overcame the disappointment of the preceding season in 1927–28, winning the Second Division to return to the top flight.
 His Second Division winner's medal was to be the only honour Johnson won in his Manchester City career.
 He reached the 20 goal mark for the third consecutive season, finishing joint-top goalscorer with Frank Roberts.

 The first season back in the top division proved to be a remarkable one for Johnson.
 Early in the season he scored five goals in a single match, a 6–2 win away to Everton.
 He continued to score frequently throughout the season, and by March 1929 he had become only the third Manchester City player to score 30 goals in a season, equalling the record previously set by Tommy Browell and Frank Roberts.
-He surpassed both in his next match, and by the end of the season he had scored 38 goals in 39 league appearances, a club record which stood until 2023, when Erling Haaland broke the record.
+He surpassed both in his next match, and by the end of the season he had scored 38 goals in 39 league appearances, a club record which has been beaten once in 2023 by Erling Haaland.
 His form during 1929 resulted in an England recall, three years after gaining his previous cap.
 Johnson scored twice in a 6–0 British Home Championship win against Wales.
 The other goals were scored by George Camsell (who scored a hat trick) and Hugh Adcock.

 In March 1930, with the club management believing him to be past his peak, Johnson was sold to Everton for £6,000.
 His departure sparked protests by Manchester City fans, resulting in drop of 7,000 in the club's attendances.
 In total, Johnson scored 166 goals in 354 appearances for Manchester City.
 This tally includes 158 league goals, a record for a Manchester City player shared with Eric Brook, Johnson's successor as the team's all-time leading goalscorer in all competitions until Brook's record was broken by Sergio Aguero in 2017.